idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 )
 ```

 This call needs to operate with the user's encryption key.
-This is a responsability of the Enclave, which we'll explain in the next section.
+This is a responsibility of the Enclave, which we'll explain in the next section.

 Now you have access to the decrypted credential contents.
 If it's a [W3C Verifiable Credential](https://www.w3.org/TR/vc-data-model-2.0/), you can check it's authenticity with:
 ```js